Comfort and Care in Community

 Set Free, our addiction support ministry, exists to provide a safe place, along with help and support, for anyone suffering from any addiction.
 This recovery group has Jesus Christ at the center and each step of the 12 Steps to Recovery Program is supported by passages of Scripture.
 There are many in this group who have achieved, through the grace of God, sobriety and recovery; some are just beginning the journey, while others have had sobriety for as long as 25 years.

-Set Free at the CrossPoint Campus meets in the choir room every Tuesday evening at 7:30pm.
+Set Free at the CrossPoint Campus meets in "The Hangar" room every Tuesday evening at 7:30pm.

 Hope for the Family

 The purpose for Hope for the Family is to sow the seed of hope in the hearts of people who are affected by the addictive behaviors of loved ones.
 We take the Word of God and incorporate the Twelve Steps of Recovery to guide us through the healing process in order to restore hope to individuals, encouraging them to see that, through Christ, all things are possible.
 We welcome and give comfort to adult family members whose souls have been wounded and who have the courage to change.